 - Suspension defects

-According to the NSCISC, the first year of living with paralysis from a spine injury can cost victims nearly $1 million.
+According to the NSCISC, the first year of living with paralysis from a spine injury can cost victims more than $1 million.
 If you or a loved one has suffered injuries to the spine due to someone else’s negligence, then you could be eligible for compensation for the trauma, medical bills and other costs you face.